cpldcpu/neural-network-visualizer/README.md

 ## Neural Network and Training

 The training code (Python) can be found in the `train` directory.
 The training run is configured directly in the `trainmnist.py` script.
+After completing the training run, the weights are saved to a JSON file.
+The JSON file can be loaded into the visualizer using the `Load weights` button.

 ```python